viralcode/Shades/README.md

  *Credits Shades team a.k.a Team Singlelinelogics -> Jijo john , Manzoor , Aswin , Jishnu ..

-Shades is a  chrome extension for changing your old and boring New tab page.
-We are using the Javascript module pattern for client side development.
-Our team used Chrome browser api and some third party apis for achieving the goals.
-The layout is created using the bootstrap library and some javascript functionalities are made by Jquery.
+Shades is a  chrome extension for changing your default chrome New tab page.

+#Features
+* Weather
+* Time
+* Voice Search and Voice commands
+* Todo list
+ and more ...

 We want your support to make this extension a reality.

-Thanks to Bootstrap and Jquery Contributors

 #Directory Structure